datacamp-content/courses-introduction-to-shell/chapter4.md

   Most shell commands will process many files at once.
 This chapter shows you how to make your own pipelines do that.
 Along the way, you will see how the shell uses variables to store information.
+lessons:
+  - nb_of_exercises: 10
+    title: How does the shell store information?
 ---

 ## How does the shell store information?